Someone massages a poodle.

 Massage can provide your dog with a sense of calm and relaxation.
 It can certainly be stimulating and invigorating if you are rushed and stroking against the fur.
 However, if done at a gentle, relaxed pace, it will serve the purpose of relaxing your dog.
 Regular massage can relieve anxiety and stress for both you and your pup.
 In addition to relaxation, massage can aid in reducing blood pressure and stress hormone levels.

-What to Watch Out For When Massaging
+What to Watch Out for When Massaging

 While it is not uncommon for human patients to be sore after receiving a massage, this is not the outcome of massage that we are aiming for in pets.
-A massage should be a positive and calming experience, therefore it is important to be mindful about checking on your pup’s reactions and being careful not to apply pressure to the point of pain or discomfort.
+A massage should be a positive and calming experience; therefore, it is important to be mindful about checking your pup’s reactions and being careful not to apply pressure to the point of pain or discomfort.
 One sign that a pet is not enjoying the massage is if they try to move that body part away from you or turn their head suddenly towards that area or you.
 An even bigger hint is that your pet simply gets up and walks away.
 If you touch an area that causes your pet to growl or snap, do not continue and seek the help of a veterinary professional, as your pet is clearly letting you know about a very sensitive area that may need to be addressed.

 Some senior dogs may have conditions that preclude them from being able to tell you if the pressure is too strong, thus erring on the side of caution concerning pressure is always in your pet’s best interest.
 Never massage over an open wound, a bruise, fracture, or recent surgical site.
 If you have any doubts about an area, do not attempt and ask your veterinarian first.